 Whether you decide to take one or several of these actions, it is important to let your staff know about these measures for them to be aware of additional tasks to take.
 It is also paramount that they understand why you decided to reduce plastic consumption.
 This will have positive repercussions on how they communicate to clients but also on their own plastic consumption.
 They might even mention the negative aspects of plastic waste (e.g. can end-up in our food or in the ocean, creates toxic emissions when burnt) to their friends and communities!

-You can even organise an in-house sessions with your staff, where you can screenshot a video about plastic (for instance this one), and ask them about their opinion.
+You can even organise an in-house sessions with your staff, where you can screenshot a video about plastic (for instance the one below), and ask them about their opinion.
 You could also ask them about ideas to reduce plastic in the hotel, which will better engage them and might drive up your hotel’s efforts to reduce plastic use.
-Another idea is to send your staff to one of Plastic Free South East Asia‘s workshop about plastic.
+Or, you can also send your staff to one of Plastic Free Southeast Asia‘s workshop about plastic waste.

 All in all, reducing your hotel’s plastic consumption can make a HUGE difference in how much plastic waste is thrown away in Cambodia.
 It does not have to be expensive and can actually save you money depending on the actions taken.
 Also, your investment in eco-actions can be pass on to consumers.
 A study conducted by Booking in 2018 revealed that “two thirds (67%) of travellers would be willing to spend at least 5% more on their travel to ensure it was as low impact on the environment as possible“.
 In addition, these actions can significantly increase your visibility in and outside Cambodia.